 Please note that this post contains affiliate links.
 As an Amazon Associate, Rewards Style influencer and Jane Influencer, we earn from qualifying purchases and any sales made through such links will reward us a small commission – at no extra cost for you.

 Can you believe that Valentines Day is Friday?
 This Friday?
 Not that we do a lot for Valentines Day, but I do like to create something with my own two hands that is a little special.
-I decided to make clay gift tags.
+Here is how I created Homemade Clay Gift Tags for Your Valentine.
 I remembered a recipe I used decades ago when I was a preschool teacher.
 What I really love about this recipe, is that the clay is made from two items that I’m sure you have in your pantry right now…baking soda and corn starch.

 Baking soda, corn starch and water are added to sauce pan…

 …mix until dough is smooth.

 While the mixture is melting, it is the consistency of icing.

 After it has cooled slightly, it is more like pizza dough.